-A sample termination resolution is available on the Municipal TIF Termination web page.
+Review the Municipal TIF Termination web page for a sample termination resolution.

-If the municipality adopts the termination resolution by April 15 of any year, the effective date of termination is the current year.
-If the municipality adopts the resolution between April 16 and December 31, the effective date is the following year.
-Review TID Termination Timeframes table for additional information.
-For more details on the termination effective date, review sec.
+- If the municipality adopts the termination resolution and notifies DOR by April 15 of any year, the effective date of termination is the current year - If the municipality adopts the resolution between April 16 and December 31, the effective date is the following year - For more details on the termination effective date, review sec.
 66.1105(8)(b), Wis.
-Stats.
+Stats. - Review TID Termination Timeframes table for additional information